gman-hub/gman-hub/README.md

 - 👀 I’m interested in ...The future
 - 🌱 I’m currently learning ...how to do do this from the begining.
 - 💞️ I’m looking to collaborate on ...this subject with anyone willing
-- 📫 How to reach me ...johntraviswhite@outlook.com
+- 📫 How to reach me ..,  @gman-hub

 <!---
 gman-hub/gman-hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.